brycesluman/mediaplayer/README.md

 MediaPlayer

 Caveat - this could have easily been accomplished with media3.
-This was just an exercise to build the test app with newer techniologies.
+This was just an exercise to build the test app with newer technologies.

 MVVM